JCLemme/lilak/README.md

 ## Run everywhere ##

-Lilak runs on top of other RTOS kernels and avoids making any assumptions about the underlying hardware, making porting to new platforms a snap.
+Lilak runs on top of other RTOS kernels and avoids making any assumptions about the underlying hardware, making porting Lilak to new architectures a snap.
+The hardware abstraction layer means porting Lilak to a new platform on an already-supported architecture is as simple as writing drivers for hardware devices and editing config files.

 ## Hardware independence ##